 If you already qualify for cash payment or a Vehicle Discount Certificate on the Approval Date, you have 180 days from that date to submit your claim.
 When available, the Approval Date will be posted on this website.
 If your qualifying third Service Visit for a Transmission Hardware Replacement or Software Flash occurs after the Court finally approves the Settlement, or if you had additional Service Visits after the Approval Date even if you already submitted claims for benefits, you have 180 days from each Service Visit to submit a claim for Transmission Hardware Replacements or Software Flashes performed on that Service Visit.Top

-Although you may submit your claim after the Court grants final approval, the Claims Administrator will not be allowed to process your claim and issue a payment until the Effective Date, which is after any appeal is resolved and when the Settlement takes legal effect.
+Although you may submit your claim, the Claims Administrator will not be allowed to process your claim and issue a payment until the Effective Date, which will not occur until the Settlement again receives final approval from the district court, all further appeals have been resolved and the Settlement takes legal effect.
 You should monitor this website for updates as to the Effective Date and other timing issues.Top

 If your claim is rejected, the Claims Administrator will tell you why.
 If it was rejected because you failed to submit all the required documents, the Claims Administrator will give you one (1) opportunity to resubmit the claim within thirty (30) days.Top